dwp/ms-submission-handler/README.md

 `/submission`
 =

-This endpoint will deserialise the incoming JSON and validate the contents before encrypting the entire payload and pushing as a new object to a MongoDB collection.
+This endpoint will deserialise the incoming JSON and validate the contents before pushing it as a new object to a MongoDB collection.

     {
         "msg_id": "atw.submission.new",